-We understand this may be a confusing and stressful time.
-We have hope this clears up your questions and explains how the whole process works.
+We understand this may be a confusing and stressful time and hope this brief explanation clears up your questions on how the process works.
 If you have any other questions feel free to call us at any time!

-Just for picking up the phone – congratulations!!
-You are one step closer to being debt-free and starting fresh!
+Just for picking up the phone – congratulations!
+You are one step closer to being debt-free and giving yourself a fresh start.

 During our free consultation we will discuss your current and past income, debts, and assets.
-From the information provided we will make sure to protect what you want to retain such as your home and vehicles.
-We will then let you know the best solution for your situation – whether it be debt negotiation or bankruptcy.
+From the information provided we will make sure to protect everything we can, including your home and vehicles.
+We will then let you know the best solution for your circumstance – whether it be debt negotiation or bankruptcy.
 It is our belief that bankruptcy should be the last resort and we will make sure it is.

-You can immediately start telling your creditors to call us at 888-523-9121 and to leave you alone!
-We will explain the Client Questionnaire and Credit Counseling Information.
+Once you have retained an attorney, you can immediately start telling your creditors to call us at 888-523-9121 and to leave you alone!
+We will explain the client questionnaire and credit counseling Information during the consultation.

 Fourth Step: Going Over Your Bankruptcy

-Once we are done preparing your bankruptcy we will contact you to go over it.
-Before we file you case, we like to make sure that everything is accurate and exactly how you want it.
-This is your chance to look through the bankruptcy and make sure we’ve added everyone you owe money to so we can get those debts erased.
-We will make sure everyone on your credit report is already added.
+Once preparation of your bankruptcy petition we will contact you to review.
+Before filing your case, we will make certain that everything is accurate and exactly how you want it.
+This is your chance to look through the bankruptcy and make sure we’ve included every creditor so those debts can be erased.
+Those on your credit report will already be included.